samantha-roth/Bayesian-Statistics-Class-Dartmouth/README.md

 Workflow_example_SR.R

 ## Additional examples
 - precalibration_vs_mcmc_example.R is not included in the main document.
+This code compares Bayesian calibration via MCMC to precalibration.
 - examplePlusExtraConvergenceChecks.R is included in the main document, but can also be run separately.

 ## Contributors